rafaelmardojai/firefox-gnome-theme/README.md

 This theme is supposed to work with current supported Firefox releases:

-- Firefox 80
+- Firefox 81
 - Firefox 78 ESR
-- Firefox 68 ESR
-- Firefox 81 Beta
+- Firefox 82 Beta
-- Firefox 82 Nightly
+- Firefox 83 Nightly

 ## Installation